-Early Head Start (EHS) is an inclusive high-quality child development program, which is family centered and community based with services designed for pregnant women, infants, and toddlers.
-EHS is a federally-funded program free to income eligible families.
-Eligibility criteria may include family income, infant/toddler age (pregnancy through 3 years), at-risk pregnancies, and/or a child's special needs.
+Early Head Start (EHS) is an inclusive high-quality child development program that is family-centered and community-based with services designed for pregnant women, infants and toddlers.
+EHS is a federally funded program free to income-eligible families.
+Eligibility criteria may include family income, infant/toddler age (pregnancy through 3 years), at-risk pregnancies and/or a child's special needs.

 Pregnant women receive home visits for prenatal education and support.
 Once the baby is born, the child will take over the mother’s spot in our program and be considered an Early Head Start child.
 (In the case of multiple births, enrollment for all children at the time of birth cannot be guaranteed)